peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         int exponentSmall,
         PeterO.Numbers.EContext ctx);

-Returns a binary number with the same value as this object but rounded to the given exponent, and signals an invalid operation if the result would be inexact.
+Returns a binary number with the same value as this object but rounded to the given exponent, and signals an inexact flag if the result would be inexact.

 <b>Parameters:</b>

  * <i>exponentSmall</i>: The minimum exponent the result can have.
 This is the maximum number of fractional digits in the result, expressed as a negative number.
-Can also be positive, which eliminates lower-order places number.
+Can also be positive, which eliminates lower-order places in the number.
 For example, -3 means round to the sixteenth (10b^-3, 0.0001b), and 3 means round to the sixteen-place (10b^3, 1000b).
 A value of 0 rounds the number to an integer.

- * <i>ctx</i>: An EContext object.
+ * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null, in which case the default rounding mode is HalfEven.

 <b>Returns:</b>